JakeSteam/blog-programming/_posts/2023-07-30-github-alert-experiments.md

 ## Types of alert

-First of all, there's 3 categories of alert: Note, Important, and Warning.
+There are 3 categories of alert (or "[admonition](https://github.com/dipree/github-markdown#admonition-beta)"): Note, Important, and Warning.
 Each uses a different text, icon, and quote indicator colour, but with the same syntax:

 > [!NOTE]
 > This alert uses `[!NOTE]`